bhavyahmehta/TestDemo/README.md

 TestDemo App
 ==================

-This simple android project has small quiz.
-Contains questions with few options.At the end it displays selected options as result.
+This android project has small quiz.
+Contains questions with few options.
+At the end it displays selected options as result.

 <table style="padding:10px">
   <tr>
     <td>